TDK74/Building_of_AI_course/README.md

 Note 2:

 The code is working on the course platform/site.
-Most of time it will not work directly copied locally to your machines.
+Most of time it might/will not work directly copied locally to your machines.